The story of Jonathan Calleri: Mad rabonas & another West Ham disaster

-Under the ownership of David Gold and David Sullivan, West Ham have purchased 45 (vidiprinter: forty-five) forward players with varying degrees of disaster.
-A significant amount of churn has taken place to move the Hammers from relegation battlers to underachievers fighting relegation.
+Under the ownership of David Gold and David Sullivan, West Ham have purchased more than 50 forward players with varying degrees of disaster.
+A significant amount of churn has taken place to move the Hammers from relegation battlers to European contenders.

 Signed from Uruguayan second division outfit Deportivo Maldonado in 2016, Calleri made 16 appearances for the club and scored only one goal.
 However, his story leads to a wider web of intrigue about third-party ownership and the mechanics of South American football.

-Travel to Maldonado, Uruguay’s seventh-largest city, and you will find the local side, Deportivo, playing in front of crowds lower than 300.
-Yet the club has a history of selling players to wealthier clubs – Everton’s new signing Allan joined Vasco de Gama in 2009 while Alex Sandro moved to Juventus two years later.
+Travel to Maldonado, Uruguay’s seventh-largest city, and you will find the local side, Deportivo, playing in front of crowds of fewer than 300.
+Yet the club has a history of selling players to wealthier clubs – Everton’s Allan joined Vasco de Gama in 2009 while Alex Sandro moved to Juventus two years later.
 The catch?
 None of these players ever played a game for Deportivo Maldonado.